Therapy clinics are run before the academy training sessions listed below and are available to all players from U8s to U16s:

 I – Ice (or any frozen compress) can be applied for up to 15 minutes every 2 hours.
 It is advisable to wrap the ice pack in a cloth to prevent cold burns on the skin.

-C – A compression bandage or wrap can be applied immediately after icing in order to reduce any possible swelling.
+C – A compression bandage, towel or wrap can be applied during or immediately after icing in order to reduce any inflammation.

 E – Whilst ensuring that no pain is being caused, elevate the injured area so that it is above the level of the heart.
 This allows maximum comfort when resting.

-M – Over the counter medication, such as ibuprofen gel or aspirin, can be used to effectively manage any pain felt
+M – Over the counter medication, if appropriate for the individual player, such as ibuprofen gel, can be used to effectively manage any pain and/or inflammation felt.